zaproxy/zaproxy-website/site/content/faq/how-can-you-use-zap-to-scan-apis.md

 ---

-ZAP understands API formats like JSON and XML and so can be used to scan APIs.
+ZAP understands API formats like JSON and so can be used to scan APIs.
+Earlier ZAP understanded XML format like WSDL.
+The SOAP Scanner add-on has been removed for the time being.

 The problem is usually how to effectively explore the APIs.

 There are various options:

   * If your API has an OpenAPI/Swagger definition then you can import it using the [OpenAPI add-on](/docs/desktop/addons/openapi-support/).
-  * If your API has a WSDL then you can import it using the SOAP Scanner add-on.
+  * If your API has a WSDL then you can proxy Postman/SoapUI throught ZAP.
   * If you have a list of endpoint URLs then you can import these using the [Import files containing URLs add-on](/docs/desktop/addons/import-urls/).
   * If you have regression tests for you API then you can proxy these through ZAP